NetmaxIOT/NetmaxArduino/README.md

-# NetmaxArduino
+# Netmax   IOT Shield
-# avrdude for arduion uploads
+# avrdude for arduino uploads
-# this is avrdude setup for ardunio uplaod by Netmax iot Shield
+# this is avrdude setup for arduino uploaded for Netmax iot Shield
-# Develped for Internet of things
+# Develped for Internet of things (iot ) development boards
-# Netmax technologies Embedded systesm devision Chandigarh india
+# Netmax technologies Embedded system division Chandigarh India